Updated January 1, 2022

 - To courts and public authorities to protect you, us, or third parties from harm, such as fraud.

-If you respond to a market research survey, we do not share your personal information with the third parties on whose behalf we are conducting such research except with your consent or where required by applicable law, such as to comply with applicable adverse incident reporting requirements.
-We otherwise only share market research results with third parties in aggregate (as a collection of total responses), and individual responses of respondents are not shared in association with the respondent’s personal information.
+If you respond to a market research survey, we do not disclose your personal information to the third parties on whose behalf we are conducting such research except with your consent or where required by applicable law, such as to comply with applicable adverse incident reporting requirements.
+We otherwise only disclose market research results to third parties in aggregate (as a collection of total responses), and individual responses of respondents are not disclosed in association with the respondent’s personal information.

 If you believe any information we have about you is no longer accurate or current or would like to access personal information we may have about you, please contact us by emailing email@example.com.
 Upon authenticating your request, we will update or amend your information, or provide you with access, but we reserve the right to use personal information obtained previously to verify your identity or take other actions that we believe are appropriate.

 6. Collection of Personal Data From Children.